-For some professional shoots, ice cream is replaced by mashed potatoes or icing sugar mixed with conditioner and food colouring.
+For some professional shoots, ice cream is replaced by mashed potatoes or icing sugar mixed with conditioner and food coloring.
 These won’t melt.

-Most likely you will have no desire to use this techniques, so let’s look at how to make your ice cream last longer on your setup.
+Most likely you will have no desire to use these techniques, so let’s look at how to make your ice cream last longer on your setup.

 When working with scoops of ice cream, place several scoops individually on a cookie sheet lined with parchment paper.
 Put the cookie sheet back into the freezer for about twenty minutes.

 You can also freeze the bowls or cups you’ll be using to plate the ice cream.
 This will give them a frosted or dewy look once you have them on set and they are starting to come to room temperature.
 If you don’t like how it looks, you will need to wipe them down.

 Always make sure that your set is ready before you place your ice cream.
 It won’t wait while you are tinkering with your props.
 However, sometimes melted ice cream can actually look appealing, depending on the shot.

 If you’re shooting ice cream in a cone, place a piece of crumpled paper towel inside the cone to keep it from becoming soggy.
 Fill the cone evenly with ice cream and then place your nicest scoop on top.